DirectJava/cse15l-lab-reports/index.md

    Here is another example:
    ![Image](https://github.com/DirectJava/cse15l-lab-reports/blob/main/Screenshot%20(42).png)

-   Other functions such as ls <directory> or other ls functions, I was unable to get it work because I either did it wrong or I wasn't sure what the instructions were saying.
+   I tried other functions such as ls <directory> or other ls functions, which is supposed to show all the files I have on hand (and including the ones in the root folder).
+However, I was unable to get it work because I either did it wrong or I wasn't sure what the instructions were saying.

    Disclaimer: This instructions may not be perfect.
 If you are still struggling with any steps, be sure to contact Professor Joe Politz (jpolitz@ucsd.edu) or reach out to the TAs.